Web Site: http://www.butterfieldstories.com

 After living in many places and overseas, my husband Bob (a thirty-year career USAF officer) and I decided to make our permanent home in Manhattan Beach, California, where we resided for seventeen years; however, in 2010 we moved back to Virginia, a state we love, and where four grandchildren are living.

 I have always enjoyed writing, and in additon to being the editor of two small magazines, have written numerous non-fiction articles for newspaper publication; however, twelve years ago I began writing fiction....and it has become passion!

 At present, I am working toward publishing several fiction pieces, and am researching and working on a biography of an American hero.
 Look for an excerpt under "Writing in Progress."

 Alas, my biography of Dayton Ragland has floundered due to the difficulty in researching his past family life; however, I hope to revisit the project sometime in the future.

 In the meantime, I've exercised my imagination and kept my fingers nimble by writing short stories.
-I am pleased to have won third place in the 2019 Edith Battles Non-Fiction Contest, and second place in the Betty Simmons Short Story Contest, and won second place.
+I am pleased to have won third place in the 2019 Edith Battles Non-Fiction Contest, and second place in the Betty Simmons Short Story Contest.